 NLP allows for conversation flows to be based on a context and provides the technology to let users switch easily among contexts.

 Let’s continue with our restaurant example above.
 During the conversation, you mention that the restaurant has outdoor seating.
 Your friend then asks, “what is the weather supposed to be like?”
 You answer, and then you return to discussing the restaurant.
 That question might not be one directly in the context of the restaurant.
 But interrupting the conversation to ask about the weather, in real life, doesn’t usually end our previous conversation, either.

 NLP can handle that.
 Users can ask seemingly unrelated questions – even when in the middle of a conversation flow – have those questions answered, and then pick up where they left off in the conversation.

 Intents & Entities

 So you’ve decided you want to make a reservation at this new restaurant.
-You go to a reservation booking site, and you tell the NLP-enabled assistant, “I’d like to make a reservation.”
+You go to a reservation booking site, and you tell the Conversational AI assistant, “I’d like to make a reservation.”
 The system now knows to switch to its “Make reservation” series of actions because your intent is to book a table.

 But there’s definitely some information missing from your request.
 Which restaurant?
 What day and time?
 How many people in your party?
 For the assistant to book your reservation, it needs to extract these entities from your conversation to complete the task.

 Being able to understand, in aggregate, the types of conversations an avatar is having with users on a regular basis can provide great business insights into customer needs and areas of opportunity.
-NLP connects to analytics systems that can provide aggregated reports on conversations and allow diving into individual conversations to allow issues to be escalated and rectified where needed.
+NLP tools connect to analytics systems that can provide aggregated reports on conversations and allow diving into individual conversations to allow issues to be escalated and rectified where needed.